Krevsin/Project-Iweala/README.md

 # Project-Iweala

-This is a backup where I store the code and assets for various games I make.
+This is a backup where I store the code and assets for Project Iweala.